Prevention of Pollution and Resource Circulation

 Expansion of the Textile Collection Service for a Circular Economy

-With this new initiative as a part of the RENU Project aimed at solving a problem in the textile and fashion industries, textile products coming out of various sites will be collected and sorted through combining ITOCHU’s network in the textile and fashion industries and ECOMMIT’s system from collection to resource circulation.
+With this new initiative as a part of the RENU Project aimed at solving a problem in the textile and fashion industries, textile products coming out of various sites will be collected and sorted through combining our network in the textile and fashion industries and ECOMMIT’s system from collection to resource circulation.
 Reusable products will be reused utilizing ECOMMIT’s knowledge, and recyclable polyester products will be made into RENU.
-In doing so, the amount of discarded textile products will be reduced as much as possible and aims to realize a circular economy.
+In doing so, the amount of discarded textile products will be reduced as much as possible and aims to realize a circulating economy.

 ARChemia Project, a Recycling Project for Used Plastics and Textiles